DigiLEAN/DigiLean.Connect/docs/examples/datasource-value-post.md

 ## Dimension type list example

 Type datalist needs to be looked up first.
+This is done with the [Datalist items endpoint](/docs/operations/Datalists_Items).

 Type datalist element configuration will have a `dataListId`

 ```json
 {